Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 ### 4. Combine signatures and submit

-If you collected the signatures in serial, the `tx_json` from the last `sign_for` response has all the signatures assembled, so you can use that as the argument to the [`submit_multisigned` command](reference-casinocoind.html#submit-multisigned).
+If you collected the signatures in serial, the `tx_json` from the last `sign_for` response has all the signatures assembled, so you can use that as the argument to the [`submit_multisigned` command](reference-stoxumd.html#submit-multisigned).

 If you collected the signatures in parallel, you must manually construct a `tx_json` object with all the signatures included.
 Take the `Signers` arrays from all the `sign_for` responses, and combine their contents into a single `Signers` array that has each signature.
-Add the combined `Signers` array to the original transaction JSON value, and use that as the argument to the [`submit_multisigned` command](reference-casinocoind.html#submit-multisigned).
+Add the combined `Signers` array to the original transaction JSON value, and use that as the argument to the [`submit_multisigned` command](reference-stoxumd.html#submit-multisigned).

-    $ casinocoind submit_multisigned '{
+    $ stoxumd submit_multisigned '{
     >              "Account" : "cEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC",
     >              "Fee" : "30000",
     >              "Flags" : 262144,